 When your child has a chronic or complex health condition, you become a caregiver, and you have to learn a lot … fast.
 Keeping your child safe at home and in the community starts with understanding the medical devices they use and knowing how to be safe with those devices.

 Central Line Safety for Kids teaches kids and families evidence-based practices for safety and care of central lines, focusing on hygiene and patient safety guidelines from the Centers for Disease Control and Prevention.
+Written with consultation from pediatric hospital safety committee.

 SEPTEMBER 2020: Tracheostomy Safety for Kids

 Tracheostomy tubes can help kids breathe and stay healthy.
 Tracheostomy Safety for Kids helps kids and their families understand the respiratory system and evidence-based practices for caring for a tracheostomy.
+Written with consultation from pediatric pulmonology team.

 Home Care CEO: A Parent’s Guide to Managing In-home Pediatric Nursing helps families manage complex health care needs in the home setting.